| Overview | Schedule | Resources | Assignments | Home |

 This exam is open-book and open-note.
 Please allow some time to check your work.
 If you need extra space, write on the back.

-points to a binary search tree of int
+Suppose that root points to a binary search tree of ints (ordered by the

 bool printSmallest(const node<int> *root)which searches for the smallest value